skilleven/clickomat/README.md

 #### From command-line
-If run direktly from command-line Clickomat takes arguments like this:
+If run direkcly from command-line Clickomat takes arguments like this:

 ```
 $ clickomat C:/path/to/case/dir clicklist.txt imagefolder